-Additionally, a healthy and balanced diet can help to slow the progression of disease, particularly with high intake of certain vitamins.
+Additionally, a healthy and balanced diet can help to slow the progression of the disease, particularly with a high intake of certain vitamins.
 Vitamin A, C and E have been associated with a decreased risk of progression to wet macular degeneration, which is associated with more severe symptoms.
 Increased intake of lutein and zeaxanthin may also be beneficial.

 Wet Macular Degeneration anti-VEGF Medication

 Vascular endothelial growth factor (VEGF) is important in the growth and regulation of new blood vessels in the eye, which are associated with the symptoms and progression of wet macular degeneration.